All the art of living lies in a fine mingling of letting go and holding on.

 The truth is, you do have this opportunity, right now.
 We all do.

-So, let’s take the time to pause and consider some important questions.
+So, why not take the time to pause and ask yourself some important questions?

 Today we’re sharing 2 questions to ask yourself as you navigate the process of finding your “new normal”:

 1. What do I want to keep from this time?

 It’s not about forcing a silver lining around a difficult experience.
 (This only invalidates our natural response to pain and loss.)
 But, by gently challenging ourselves to consider the aspects of our lives over the past year that have been supportive and beneficial, we can equip ourselves to navigate whatever comes next with greater intention and resiliency.

 - What have I learned about myself over the past year?
 About others?
 How might I put these insights and lessons to good use in my life?

 - Which habits have I developed over the past year that have served me well?
 How might these habits continue to serve me well in the future?